Selling an Inherited House in New Jersey: What Heirs Need to Know

 Cash Home Buyer A fast, certain sale, especially for homes needing repairs.
 7-30 days Sells “as-is” with a guaranteed closing date.
 Offer is lower than top market value.

 Ultimately, there’s no single “best” way—only the best way for you.
-The decision to sell your property needs you to determine your financial requirements and the amount of time you can dedicate and to assess the current state of your property.
+Consider your financial needs, how much time you can personally invest, and the actual condition of the property.

 The Traditional Route: Listing with a Real Estate Agent

 This is the path most people think of first.
-A local agent who knows the towns of Newark and Trenton will be your choice.
-The real estate agent will list the home on the Multiple Listing Service (MLS) and use their network to market it while they handle all showings and negotiation processes.
-The main objective is to get the best price from a conventional buyer.
+You hire a local agent who knows the ins and outs of towns like Newark or Trenton.
+They’ll list the home on the Multiple Listing Service (MLS), market it to a wide audience, manage all the showings, and handle the back-and-forth of negotiations.
+The goal here is to get the highest possible price from a traditional buyer.

 Going It Alone: For Sale By Owner (FSBO)